The A$8.3 billion Sydney Metro Northwest is the first stage of the Sydney Metro project, Australia’s biggest public transport infrastructure project.

 The project includes eight new railway stations, five existing railway stations converted to metro standard and 4,000 new commuter car parking spaces.

-Services will start in the first half of 2019 with a train every four minutes in the peak, or 15 an hour.
+Services began in May 2019 with a train every four minutes in the peak, or 15 an hour.

 With 98 per cent on-time running, Sydney Metro Northwest will be Australia’s first ‘turn up and go’ metro network and will deliver a level of customer service and safety never before seen in Australian public transport.

-Work on the new greenfield section between Rouse Hill and Epping will include:
+Work on the new greenfield section between Rouse Hill and Epping included:

 - installation of 23-kilometre of new rail track, signalling and mechanical and electrical systems